helmut-hoffer-von-ankershoffen/starbridge/README.md

-# [PLANNING] starbridge MCP server for Claude Desktop
+# [PRE-ALPHA] starbridge MCP server for Claude Desktop

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](LICENSE.md)

-> ⚠️ **WARNING**: This project is currently in early planning phase and not yet functional.
+> ⚠️ **WARNING**: This project is currently in pre-alpha phase, i.e. partly functional.
 Feel free to watch or star the repository to stay updated on its progress.

 Integrates Cl aude Desktop with Google workspace and Atlassian workspaces.